KristekQQ/rust/README.md

 This repository ships `vendor.tar.gz` together with the `rustup_cache.part.*` and `cargo_cache.part.*` archives so builds can happen without network connectivity.
-Use the helper to unpack everything:
+Use the helper to unpack everything and run the tests offline:

 ```bash
 ./offline.sh unpack-all
 ```
+Alternatively run `./ci_offline_setup.sh` to restore the cached toolchain and execute the test suite completely offline.

 To rebuild the archives with all dependencies and toolchain caches run: